 For the High School level, six different teaching modules are currently being developed.

 The goal of Focus on Forests is to help students better understand the complexity of environmental issues, using forest related issues as examples, and to help them think about issues objectively by examining both sides.

 - Forest Ecology

-The goal of Forest Ecology is to increase student knowledge of ecosystems by introducing them to the concepts that characterize the lifestyles of world forests: diversity, interrelationships, systems, structure and scale and patterns of change.
+The goal of Forest Ecology is to increase student knowledge of ecosystems by introducing them to concepts that characterize lifestyles of world forests: diversity, interrelationships, systems, structure and scale, and patterns of change.
 Students develop critical thinking skills and utilize scientific theory and techniques.

 - Solid Waste Management

 In this program students learn the benefits and liabilities of different options for managing our solid waste and the roles played by government, industry, local communities, and individuals.
 Students also examine their own lifestyles and how their personal decisions and choices affect natural resources and pollution.

 - Air Quality

 This program is designed to increase student knowledge of the many causes of air pollution.
 Students discover solutions to problems through technology and behavior modification.

 The school is used as a microcosm in this program.
 Students learn how the built environment is shaped based on human decisions and actions.
 They use skills in map making, research, data gathering and analysis, and decision making.